bakgaard/Stories/AdrexTheEngineer/TheMeeting.md

 "The scroll..."
 Adrex started, taking another shaking breath "... was written with an encryption.
 You can't read it... without the keystone."

-Percival released his grip, and Adrex' previous state of panic slowly faded, as a more focus self took over his train of thoughts, before he continued:
+Percival released his iron bands' grip, and Adrex' previous state of panic slowly faded, as a more focused self took over his train of thoughts, before he continued:
 "Or at least they won't for a while."

 There was silence in the room, but for Adrex still taking some audible breaths, trying to calm himself down.